 We cover all travel costs for you and a companion.
 We will also provide a hotel close to the Collection Centre for your companion.
 Any travel or food costs you have can be reimbursed in line with our policy.
-You can find out more about our expenses information here.
+Find out more about our donor expenses.

 Donating during COVID-19

 During the COVID-19 pandemic, we are taking extra precautions to make sure we keep our donors safe, and we ask that you do the same to ensure the donation can go ahead.
 Where possible, we will ask you to follow comprehensive social distancing guidelines in the 10 days prior to your donation.

 You will be tested for COVID-19 and during these restrictive times, you unfortunately will not be allowed to bring a companion with you.
 This is for safety reasons.